 The larger and heavier your luggage, the more at risk you are for neck, back, and shoulder injuries.
 Lifting and carrying bulky luggage can strain your bones, muscles, and joints.
-In addition, most airlines now charge additional fees based on the weight of your luggage.
+In addition, many airlines are now charging fees to check baggage–so more and more travelers are risking injury by lugging over-packed carry-on bags through the airport and lifting them into the overhead bins.

 To avoid injury, the American Academy of Orthopaedic Surgeons (AAOS) urges you to use proper judgment when packing, lifting, and carrying luggage.
 The Academy offers the following tips for lifting and carrying luggage: